 \begin{rem} Comparing with the updates in~\cite{hdp-slice}, we observe that, under HSBM, the updates for $\kb$ and $\gb$ (which is equivalent to $\tb$ in~\cite{hdp-slice}) and $\etab$ (which is equivalent to parameters of $\fb$ in~\cite{hdp-slice}) are much more complex.
-For the usual HDP, the bottom layer is a simple mixture model where observations are independent given the labels, and each, only depends on its own label.
+For the usual HDP, the data are assumed to follow a simple mixture model where observations are independent given the labels, and each, only depends on its own label.
 This causes the posterior for $\kb$, $\gb$ and the parameters of the mixture components to factorize over their coordinates.
 In contrast, the SBM likelihood makes each observation $A_{tij}$ dependent on two labels $z_{ti}$ and $z_{tj}$.
 This causes the posterior for $\kb$, $\gb$ and $\etab$ to remain coupled under HSBM.
 Nevertheless, the Gibbs sampling scheme above allows us to effectively sample from these coupled multivariate posteriors. \end{rem}